How to start a stump grinding business: Your first moves

 Forge local partnerships

 Your fastest path to jobs is through partnerships.
 Contact local tree service companies and landscapers.
-Offer them a 10-15% referral fee for any stump grinding work they send your way.
+Offer them a 10% to 15% referral fee for any stump grinding work they send your way.
 This gives them a profitable way to offer a service they may not provide themselves.

 Build your digital foundation